plan9better/notes/(200) Notes/Java/Gradle Build file.md

 - The `Implementation-Timestamp` is dynamically set to the build time.

 Additional notes:
-- The Forge [[gradle]] plugin adds many implicit tasks and configurations not visible in this file.
+- The Forge [[Gradle]] plugin adds many implicit tasks and configurations not visible in this file.
 - It sets up the deobfuscation process, which is crucial for modding.
 - It configures the Java compilation process to work with Minecraft's obfuscated code.
 - It sets up the necessary classpath for compiling against Forge and Minecraft.